ujh/iomrascalai/README.md

 Many parameters of Iomrascálaí can be changed and those changes directly affect the program strength.

-You set the parameters by supplying a TOML (**LINK**) formatted configuration file when starting the program with either the `-c` or `--config` command line flag.
+You set the parameters by supplying a [TOML](https://github.com/toml-lang/toml) formatted configuration file when starting the program with either the `-c` or `--config` command line flag.
 A great way to get started is to capture the output of `-d` (or `--dump`) into a file and edit the variables.
 This is the default configuration and lists all possible variables with their default values.
-See the [api documentation](http://bettong.net/iomrascalai/api/iomrascalai) for details on what these variables do.
+See the [api documentation](http://bettong.net/iomrascalai/) for details on what these variables do.
 Just use the search on top and enter the name of the configuration variable.
-It should take you to the page that lists the struct that defines it (e.g. `PriorsConfig` for a variable in the `[priors]` block in the config file).
+It should take you to the page that lists the struct that defines it (e.g. [PriorsConfig](http://bettong.net/iomrascalai/api/iomrascalai/struct.PriorsConfig.html) for a variable in the `[priors]` block in the config file).

 Development
 ===========